My Doctor’s Dilemma

 Similarly, herbs impart a wonderful array of subtle flavors in teas.
 If you’re weaning your palette from a high sugar and processed foods diet, you may feel like you need some sweetener at first.
 If so, we recommend growing stevia and adding some of it to your teas.

-As I’ve gotten over my addiction to sugar (I might have my favorite sweetened Tazo chai only once or twice on weekends now), I relish tasting the herbs and identifying the unique and delicate flavors.
+As I’ve gotten over my addiction to sugar (I might have my favorite sweetened Tazo chai only once in awhile now), I relish tasting the herbs and identifying the unique and delicate flavors.
 But for cold and flu care teas we add a strong round of lemon juice and manuka honey.

 Manuka Health MGO 400+ Manuka Honey (20+), 250gm – 100% Pure New Zealand Honey